willcpope/alabama-gameday/README.md

 This survey was conducted to identifying important correlations in the fan experience at an Alabama Football game in Tuscaloosa.

 ## Sample Size Demographics
 I personally designed the survey using Google Forms and collected responses from: Facebook, LinkedIn, and Reddit.
 The sample size is too small to extract any accurate insights but it displays ways of identifying important correlations in the fan/guest experience using survey data.

-These correlations will help live event experience decision making related to: branding, marketing and ticket package development.
+These correlations will help live event experience decision making related to:

+- Branding
+- Marketing
+- Ticket package development
+- Partnership package development

 ![Age](images/age.png)